BasilPanda/RoR2BaddiesWithItems/README.md

 A: Feel free to message me about item imbalance!

 The following items blow are limited and subject to change based on user complaints:

 These are capped at current stage number:

-Death Mark
+- Death Mark
-Irradiant Pearl
+- Irradiant Pearl
-Pearl
+- Pearl
-Repulsion Armor Plate
+- Repulsion Armor Plate

+These are always capped at this amount:
-Brilliant Behemoth - Capped at 2 - 5.5m Radius
+- Brilliant Behemoth - Capped at 2 - 5.5m Radius
-Cautious Slug - Capped at 30 - 4600% Passive Health Regen
+- Cautious Slug - Capped at 30 - 4600% Passive Health Regen
-Chronobauble - Capped at 1 - 60% slow for 1 second
+- Chronobauble - Capped at 1 - 60% slow for 1 second
-Focus Crystal - Capped at 3 - 45% Increased Damage
+- Focus Crystal - Capped at 3 - 45% Increased Damage
-Fuel Cell - Capped at 3 - ~30% Reduced Equipment CD (guesstimate)
+- Fuel Cell - Capped at 3 - ~30% Reduced Equipment CD (guesstimate)
-Gasoline - Capped at 2 - 16m Range & Burn for 225% Monster Base Damage
+- Gasoline - Capped at 2 - 16m Range & Burn for 225% Monster Base Damage
-Gesture of the Drowned - Capped at 1 - 50% Reduced Equipment CD
+- Gesture of the Drowned - Capped at 1 - 50% Reduced Equipment CD
-Razor Wire - Capped at 1 - 25m Radius (this will suck for melee classes) Tougher Times - Capped at 7 - ~51% Dodge Chance
+- Razor Wire - Capped at 1 - 25m Radius (this will suck for melee classes)
+- Tougher Times - Capped at 7 - ~51% Dodge Chance
-Tri-tip Dagger - Capped at 3 - 45% Bleed Chance
+- Tri-tip Dagger - Capped at 3 - 45% Bleed Chance

 ## Changelog